 2. Visa – Make sure you have a valid visa for entering and studying in Australia well before your departure date and that you have all of your visa documentation (including Confirmation of Enrolment, or eCoE) with you before you get ready to fly.
 Our Frequently Asked visa questions page has more information about visas.

-4. Flights – International students must travel no earlier than seven (7) days after receiving a completed dosage of a vaccine approved or recognised by the TGA, provide proof of their vaccination status, and present a negative COVID-19 PCR test taken within 3 days of departure (unless a medical exemption applies).
-Make sure the date of your flight arrival gives you plenty of time to settle into your new city and institution before the start of your study period.
+4. Flights –Make sure the date of your flight arrival gives you plenty of time to settle into your new city and institution before the start of your study period.
 Keep your flight details in a safe and secure place, together with your passport and visa information.
+Do not make arrangements to travel before you are granted a student visa.

 5. Check the requirements of your arrival city in Australia and your study destination - You will need to understand, and be prepared to meet, the requirements for arrival in Australia and at your study destination (if you plan to transit within Australia).
-Requirements may include further COVID-19 testing or quarantine.
-If you are unsure, please check with your education provider.
+Check the latest requirements for your state or territory here.

-10. Australian currency – There are money exchange counters in Australian airports and cities, but it is recommended that you have some Australian currency with you when you land in Australia.
-See our page 'After your arrival' for more information on accessing funds and opening a bank account.
+9. Australian currency – There are money exchange counters in Australian airports and cities, but it is recommended that you have some Australian currency with you when you land in Australia.
+See our page 'Plan your arrival' for more information on accessing funds and opening a bank account.

-12. What you can (and can't) bring into Australia – Australia has strict border controls and you need to be aware of what you can and cannot bring into Australia.
+11. What you can (and can't) bring into Australia – Australia has strict border controls so you need to be aware of what you can and cannot bring into Australia.
 Australia's biosecurity laws have been strengthened and penalties will apply if you fail to truthfully declare biosecurity goods at the Australian border.
 This means that when you arrive in Australia you must declare;

 - Any food, plant material and animal items